Channel Diversity needed for Vector Space Interference Alignment: A Tighter Scaling Bound when grows

 This implies that for any number $a\ge 0$, either $a\ge \Delta_{\mathbf{T}_{1},\mathbf{T}_{2}}^{2}V$ (i.e., extension of $V$ by $\mathbf{T}_{2}$ increases $\Delta_{\mathbf{T}_{1}}$ by at most $a$), or $a\le \nabla_{\mathbf{T}_{1},\mathbf{T}_{2}}^{2}V$ (i.e., contraction of $V$ by $\mathbf{T}_{2}$ decreases $\Delta_{\mathbf{T}_{1}}$ by at least $a$) (A respective comment holds when $a\leq 0$.)
 Intuitively, at least one of contraction or extension by $\mathbf{T}_{2}$ would produce a subspace with small alignment width with respect to $\mathbf{T}_{1}$, i.e. by choosing the respective operation with respect to $\mathbf{T}_{2}$, the new subspace can be made to either have a $\Delta_{\mathbf{T}_{1}}$ which is not much larger than that of the original subspace or even smaller than that.

 In Theorem~\ref{thm:Lquad}, we only use one matrix for extension, and another for contraction.
 To prove the stronger Theorem \ref{thm:better_bound}, we use all the matrices $\mathbf{T}_{1},...,\mathbf{T}_{M}$ (recall $M=\left(K-2\right)\left(K-3\right)$).
 We consider the average alignment width of a subspace under these matrices.
 The main idea of the proof is that, we perform extension and contraction repeatedly on the subspace $V$.
 In each step, we keep the average alignment width small, which guarantees that there exist a matrix among $\mathbf{T}_{1},...,\mathbf{T}_{M}$ with a small alignment width.
-This matrix is then used for the extension or contraction in the next step.
+This matrix is then used for the extension or contraction in the next step. \begin{defn} (Average alignment width) Define $\overline{\Delta}V=\frac{1}{M}\sum_{j=1}^{M}\Delta_{\mathbf{T}_{j}}V$ to be the \emph{average alignment width} of subspace $V$ along all $\mathbf{T}_{i}$'s, and similarly define